joedwards32/CS2/README.md

 TV_DELAY=0                  (CSTV broadcast delay in seconds)
 ```

+# Customizing this Container

+## Pre and Post Hooks

+The container includes two scripts for executing custom actions:

+* `/home/steam/cs2-dedicated/pre.sh` is executed before the CS2 server starts
+* `/home/steam/cs2-dedicated/post.sh` is executed after the CS2 server stops

+When using a persient volume mounted at `/home/steam/cs2-dedicated/` you may edit these scripts to perform custom actions, such as enabling metamod.

 # Credits

 This container leans heavily on the work of [CM2Walki](https://github.com/CM2Walki/), especially his [SteamCMD](https://github.com/CM2Walki/steamcmd) container image.
 GG!